Unusual winter mini-break destinations

 The town of Saarburg provides a lovely setting for a relaxed lunch.
 Stroll past the waterfall or take a cable-car trip to the nearby hilltop and an all-weather toboggan ride.
 The castle was built by Count Siegfried of Luxembourg in 946 and you can still walk around its ruins on a hill overlooking the town.

 In nearby Merzig, the free Wolfpark Werner Freund is home to several species of wolves from Europe and the Americas.
 It offers numerous hiking paths through the forests.
-Close by, Mettlach is where you’ll find the Villeroy and Boch museum (closed until April 2022).
+Close by, Mettlach is where you’ll find the Villeroy and Boch museum (closed until Autumn 2023 due to refurbishment).
 The Treetop Walk Saarschleife is open in the winter months (January to March) daily from 9.30 to 16.00 daily (last entry 15.00).
 Running 23 metres above the forest floor the platform meanders some 1,250m through beeches, oaks and Douglas firs to the observation tower, with activity stations along the way.

-Völklinger Hütte’s old blast furnaces are now a UNESCO heritage site in Völklingen, and feature an art gallery and science centre focusing on the four elements of earth, water, fire and air.
+Völklinger Hütte’s old blast furnaces are now a UNESCO heritage site in Völklingen, and feature an art gallery and science centre, Ferrodrom, focusing on the four elements of earth, water, fire and air.
 It’s open daily in winter (except 24, 25 and 31 December) from 10.00 to 18.00.